popbones/firefox/browser/components/asrouter/docs/targeting-attributes.md

   current: SearchEngineId;
   installed: Array<SearchEngineId>;
 }
-// This is an identifier for a search engine such as "google" or "amazondotcom" type SearchEngineId = string;
+// This is an identifier for a search engine such as "google" or "ddg" type SearchEngineId = string;
 ```